 Insects

-21/09/25 The moth-trap, was out again in my Area 4 garden overnight on 20/09/25 and emptied this morning .
-With the overnight temperature in single figures the catch was just 10 moth's of 7 species.
-There were unfortunately no highlights.
-With no new moth species added ,the total for 2025 is still 283 species.
+03/10/25 As the forecast was for overnight rain , only the patio light was on in my Area 4 garden overnight on 02/10/25 and the wall behind it was checked for moths this morning .
+Last nights catch was 9 moth's of 8 species.
+Unfortunately no highlights.
+With no new moth species added ,the total for 2025 is still 286 species.
 Following inspection and recording/photographing anything caught was released.

-19/09/25 Lunar Underwing The moth-trap, was out in my Area 4 garden overnight on 18/09/25 and emptied this morning .
-Last nights catch was 26 moth's of 17 species.
-Highlight was 3 Lunar Underwing Omphaloscelis lunosa .
-With 1 new moth species added ,the total for 2025 is now 283 species.
+01/10/25 Green-brindled Crescent The moth-trap, was out in my Area 4 garden overnight on 30/09/25 and emptied this morning .
+Last nights catch was 7 moth's of 4 species.
+Black Rustic Highlight were a Green-brindled Crescent Allophyes oxyacanthae and a Black Rustic Aporophyla nigra .
+With 2 new moth species added ,the total for 2025 is now 286 species.
 Following inspection and recording/photographing anything caught was released.

 Plants/ Trees